History of law enforcement in the United Kingdom

 David Kirkwood being detained by police during the 1919 Battle of George Square.

-The history of law enforcement in the United Kingdom charts the development of law enforcement in the United Kingdom and its predecessor states.
-It spans the period from the Middle Ages, through to the development of the first modern police force in the world in the nineteenth century, and the subsequent modernisation of policing in the twentieth and twenty-first centuries.
+The history of law enforcement in the United Kingdom spans the period from the Middle Ages, through to the development of the first modern police force in the world in the nineteenth century, and the subsequent modernisation of policing in the twentieth and twenty-first centuries.

 History

 Middle Ages

 Early concepts of policing in Britain were based on the ancient laws which relied heavily on all subjects of the crown having a responsibility to assist in maintaining law and order.
 The posse comitatus originated in ninth century England along with the creation of the office of sheriff.
 Henry II of England made an Assize of Arms of 1181 which created an obligation on all freemen of England to possess and bear arms in the service of king and realm.
 The assize stipulated precisely the military equipment that each man should have according to his rank and wealth.

 The Ordinance of 1233 required the appointment of watchmen.
 The Ordinance of 1252 provided for the enforcement of the Assize of Arms of 1181 and the appointment of constables to summon men to arms, quell breaches of the peace, and to deliver offenders to the sheriff.
 It expanded the 1181 Assize of Arms by adding the system of watch and ward, and pointing the way forward to subsequent legislation along similar lines by Edward I and Henry IV.

 The Statute of Winchester 1285 was the primary piece of legislation that regulated the policing in the period after the Norman Conquest until the nineteenth century.
 Of particular note was the requirement to raise hue and cry, and that "the whole hundred ... shall be answerable" for any theft or robbery, in effect a form of collective responsibility.